 This is usually the cheapest way to straighten teeth with braces, and metal braces may be the only option with state-funded insurance.

 Metal brackets are attached to the teeth and a wire is threaded through them to pull the teeth into position.
-Small elastic bands hold the wire in place – you can usually choose colored bands to add a touch of style to your braces.
+Small elastic bands hold the wire in place – you can usually choose different braces colors to add a touch of style to your braces.
 Adjustments take place every month or so.

 Another option is self-ligating braces, which don't need elastics; these ‘auto-adjust' so they don't require such frequent adjustments.